Embodied pedagogy can work wonders in the ESL classroom.

 So, the next time you print off worksheets or choose an activity from the textbook, please ask yourself, is this really what my students need?

 It seems worksheets occasionally become the crutch teachers use in exchange for creativity.
-Educators should not fear allowing students the opportunity to be creative.
+ESL teachers should not fear allowing students the opportunity to be creative.
 After all, this is how students learn best.

 Though written tasks can build knowledge, they often provide students with no relevance for using the target language.